 October 19th, 2016 Wedding IDEAS, INSPIRATION AND INSIDER TIPS

 Throwing a bridal shower for a close friend or relative is an immense honor, but it can definitely be stressful if you're not sure where to start.
 Here's how to tackle the planning process and throw an unforgettable party for the bride-to-be.

-When to Throw a Bridal Shower
+When to Plan a Bridal Shower

 Once you find all of these answers, you should have a better idea of when to throw the bridal shower.

-Questions to Ask when Planning a Bridal Shower
+Questions to Ask During Planning

 How to Plan a Bridal Shower

 After you gather all the preliminary information, the fun part begins.
 It’s time to plan the bridal shower!

 This event is usually paid for by the host, but this can differ.
 If there are bridesmaids and family members helping you host, the budget can be divided among everyone.
 Make sure you discuss with the bride to let her know what you or the group is comfortable with.
 This eliminates any disappointments the bride may have if she’s expecting the shower to be big and grand.

 Bridal showers are supposed to be special, but don’t need to outshine the wedding day.
 Remember, the wedding day should be the biggest, most memorable night of their lives!

 Meet with the bridesmaids, family, and anyone else who wants to help with the event.
 Talk about different bridal shower ideas and go through decisions such as themes, decorations, linens, silverware/utensils, flowers, party favors, room set-up, food, drinks (alcoholic and non-alcoholic), and games/activities, etc.